Search

 • Calling the police if the abuser exhibits criminal activity such as stalking or unauthorized electronic monitoring.

-• If the target and abuser work at the same workplace, avoid scheduling both employees to work at the same time or location wherever possible.
+• If the affected person and abuser work at the same workplace, avoid scheduling both workers to work at the same time or location wherever possible.

 • If the abuser works at the same workplace, use disciplinary procedures to hold the abuser accountable for unacceptable behaviour in the workplace.